DavidKorczynski/RePEconstruct/README.md

 bin32\drrun.exe -max_bb_instrs 128 -c unpacker.dll –Petite_packed.exe
 ```

-Note that you must have a folder namer ”Refactor_output” in the folder of which you are executing this command.
-Also note that unpacker.dll is the DLL from Tracer/Pre_compiled_dll/unpacker.dll and the ”Petite_packed.exe” is the binary given in Tracer/Example_of_packed_file/Petite_packed.exe
+Note that you must have a folder namer *Refactor_output* in the folder of which you are executing this command.
+Also note that *unpacker.dll* is the DLL from *Tracer/Pre_compiled_dll/unpacker.dll* and the *Petite_packed.exe* is the binary given in *Tracer/Example_of_packed_file/Petite_packed.exe*

-This experiment was done on a Windows 32-bit SP3 VM, with DynamoRIO 6.1.1-3
+**This experiment was done on a Windows 32-bit SP3 VM, with DynamoRIO 6.1.1-3**

-The result from the unpacker is generated in the Refactor_output folder.
-Here you will find several files:
+The result from the unpacker is generated in the *Refactor_output folder.* Here you will find several files:
-entire_unpacked-x means a memory dump of the ”x”'th layer of self-modifying code that has been prepared for IAT rebuilding.
+*entire_unpacked-x* means a memory dump of the *x*'th layer of self-modifying code that has been prepared for IAT rebuilding.
 Specifically, this means we have constructed a new section where we will build the new IAT, as done in the example just above.

-entire_unpacked_clean-x are files that are clean memory dumps of each layer of self-modifying code.
+*entire_unpacked_clean-x* are files that are clean memory dumps of each layer of self-modifying code.
 These are not used by the static disassembler, but are provided in case needed.

-exports_wave-x are files that contain addresses of dynamically loaded modules and the functions they export.
+*exports_wave-x* are files that contain addresses of dynamically loaded modules and the functions they export.
 This is used by the static rebuilder to map which instructions branch to dynamically loaded functions.

-The files ”trace_output” amd ”wave_entrypoints” are also used by the static rebuilder.
+The files *trace_output* amd *wave_entrypoints* are also used by the static rebuilder.
 The main.py file from the example above shows in a simple manner how they are to be used!

 The tool is used in the 2016 MALWARE paper "RePEconstruct: reconstructing packed binaries with self-modifying code and import table destruction".